vygr/ChrysaLisp/docs/FRAMEBUFFER.md

 # Introduction to Framebuffer Operations

-## Getting Started on Raspberry Pi 3
+## Getting Started on Raspberry Pi3/4

 ChrysaLisp now runs on 64-bit ARM-based Raspberry Pi systems.
 In order to get started, if you're not already running on their 64-bit Linux (known as